FAIRMetrics/Metrics/README.md

 # HOW TO CREATE A NEW METRIC TEST

-With the goal of providing an objective, automated way of testing (meta)data resources against the Metrics, the Metrics Authorship Group have created the FAIR Evaluator, which is running as a demonstration service at http://linkeddata.systems:3000.
-The Evaluator is a registry of:
+With the goal of providing an objective, automated way of testing (meta)data resources against the Metrics, the Metrics Authorship Group have created the FAIR Evaluator, which is running as a demonstration service at **CURRENTLY OFFLINE FOR REDESIGN**.
+The Evaluator provides a registry and execution functions for:

 * Metric Tests
 * Community-defined Collections of Metric Tests